MilimaBwana/PollenChallenge/src/README.md

 ### How to run

 #### Preprocessing data
-- First, you need to change DATA_DIR in config/config.py to your local directory, in which the pollen data is stored.
+- First, you need to change DATA\_DIR\_4 in config/config.py to your local directory, in which the pollen data is stored.
 Each folder contains images of one specific class corresponding to the folder name.
-- Second, you should consider renaming the 'Augsburg'  data and the directories according to [data_rename.md](data_rename.md) to avoid struggle with file names.
-- To create a tf record for training, validation and test, you need to run preprocessing/tf_record_writer.py.
+- To create a tf record for training, validation and test, you need to run preprocessing/tf_record_writer.py with dataset_name='original\_4'
-- If you want to upsample the dataset, you first need to run dataset_manipulator.py.
+- If you want to upsample the dataset, you first need to run dataset\_manipulator.py with dataset_name='original\_4'.

 #### Run model
 - Before running a model, you need to have created a tf\_record for training, evaluation and testing.
 The models can be found in the folder nn_models.